coolproxy/coolproxy.github.io/README.md

 # coolproxy.github.io
 Source code for the website [https://coolestwebsiteverrr.000webhostapp.com/](https://coolestwebsiteverrr.000webhostapp.com/).
+Used primarily as a dummy site for HTTP proxy.